Ukraine's reaction to the 2008 Kosovo declaration of independence: 2008–2022

 In October 2009, Ukrainian Ambassador to Russia Kostyantyn Gryshchenko said that there are no cases in which Ukraine should recognise Kosovo, Abkhazia or South Ossetia.

 On 4 June 2010, Ukrainian President Viktor Yanukovych said, "I have never recognized Abkhazia, South Ossetia or Kosovo's independence.
 This is a violation of international law".
 On 27 July 2010, Press Secretary of the Foreign Ministry of Ukraine Oleksandr Dikusarov said, "Ukraine's position not to recognize the independence of Kosovo remains unchanged: Relying on basic international legal documents… Ukraine is committed to the principle of absolute respect for the sovereignty and territorial integrity of all states with recognized international borders".

 The 2018 FIFA World Cup qualification match between Ukraine and Kosovo was played in the Marshal Józef Piłsudski Stadium in Kraków, Poland on 9 October 2016, due to Ukraine's non-recognition of Kosovo's travel documents.

+2022–present

-On 6 August 2022, a bill was presented in the Verkhovna Rada by the European Solidarity party which would recognise Kosovo as an independent state if passed.
+On 6 August 2022, a bill was proposed in the Verkhovna Rada by the opposition European Solidarity party which would recognise Kosovo as an independent state if passed.
+In April 2023, Ukraine abstained from voting on Kosovo's membership application to join the Council of Europe, while at the same time Serbia voted in favour of Ukraine's sovereignty before the United Nations months earlier.